Fibroids Back, Leg, Nerve, & Pelvic Pain

 Uterine fibroids can also cause persistent pain or pressure in the pelvis that lasts indefinitely.
 Posterior fibroids (on the backside of the uterus) may cause lower back pain or rectal pain as they impinge on the nearby anatomy, while anterior fibroids (on the front side of the uterus) can contribute to anterior pelvic pain, pressure, and urinary complications.

 Fibroids & Leg Pain From Sciatica

-Leg pain due to fibroids is common as fibroids may also cause sciatica.
+Leg pain due to fibroids is common as fibroids can also cause sciatica.
 Sciatica refers to pain that is associated with your sciatic nerve, which runs from your lower back to your legs.
 Sciatica can occur if the uterine fibroids are pressing against the sciatic nerve, causing sciatic nerve pain that can radiate down the leg causing further pain.²